theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/LEGAL_AND_IP.md

 - Part II for doctrine and threat model.
 - Part III for architecture, metrics, and protocol.
 - Part IV for legal/IP and the corpus table.

-That is the cleanest “summary-plus” shape for your research audience, and it keeps the README readable without stripping away the architecture [web:5][web:33][web:147].